SEARCH UNIVERSITY LIBRARIES

 Motion: Controls animation effects for page transitions, and has options for automatic transitions between questions.

-Logo: Optionally add logo image to top of survey, as a banner or as a floating logo.
+Logo: Optionally add a logo image to top of survey.
+Logo images can be displayed in a "banner" style (works best if logo has a transparent background) or as a floating logo.

 Background: Set the overall background color or image, and/or add a white background "container" behind the question (can make questions easier to read if using a background image).